-#2 Updated by neels about 2 years ago
+#2 Updated by neels over 2 years ago

 The new FSM implementations have been merged to osmo-bsc master, but we are still using an RR Handover Command to re-assign an lchan within the same cell; it works ok, but an RR Assignment Command would make more sense.
 The code is now ready to change this and use the Assignment FSM (?) or use RR Assignment Command from handover FSM (?) for handovers where source and target cells are identical.

-#6 Updated by neels almost 2 years ago
+#6 Updated by neels about 2 years ago

 actually, now I found a spec snippet that might be interpreted to suggest to rather use the Handover Command: